Alexander-Qinn/MemmapReader/README.md

 # MemmapReader
 ## Background

 I completed this as a joint project with 欧阳俊 in order to increase file reading and writing speed when compared to using the standard pandas pickle library.
 I have created this in order to more effectively organize data in for backtesting purposes since the functions for this memorymap should run at linear time.
+In order to use this repo, you need to have numpy and pandas installed.

 ## What is it?